Juicing vs Blending: The Guide to Which is Best for Health & Weight Loss

 The answer to whether juicing or blending is better for your health isn’t black and white.
 Both have their pros and cons, and both can be part of a healthy diet.

 The answer, as you now know, is a bit more nuanced than what you expect.
 There are many benefits to juicing, but ultimately, what’s best for you will depend on your health goals.

 - You want to reduce how much fiber you consume

 - You want to rapidly consume a large volume of fruits or vegetables without feeling bloated or “too full”

 - You want to maximize the vitamins and minerals in the juice (juicing retains more of each due to the fact that it does not oxidize the juice nearly as much as a blender does)

-- You want a way to enjoy natural juice without fillers, additives, extra sugars, etc.
+- You want a way to enjoy natural juice without fillers, additives, preservatives, or extra sugars

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.